kkos/oniguruma/README.md

 New feature of version 6.6.0
 --------------------------

-* NEW: ASCII mode options for char type/property (?WDSP)
+* NEW: ASCII only mode options for character type/property (?WDSP)
-* NEW: Grapheme Cluster Break properties (Unicode 8.0.0)
 * Absent-clear operator restores previous range in backtrack.